-This story is being updated / Jan.
-2019.
-Since it first ran in 2012, most of these doors have been discontinued.
+This story is being updated / June 2020.
+Since it first ran in 2012, there has been flux in the markplace.

-Super snaps to reader TappanTrailerTami for prompting today’s story by sending me this find: A company in California that still manufacturers 1950s style “mill finish screen doors.”
+Super snaps to reader TappanTrailerTami for prompting today’s story by sending me the first find: A company in California that still manufacturers 1950s style “mill finish screen doors.”
 This style of door was ubiquitous throughout mid century America.

 I guess that mill finish screen doors were … cheap, cheerful — and effective.
 Back in the day, folks didn’t have air conditioning, so the doors at the front and back of the house were kept open to promote cross-breezes.
 The decorative scrolls kept the kids from busting the screen along the bottom half.